To remove a stored instance or a rotated instance, you can delete it. You can delete any stored or rotated instance, without the latest one.

 VMware Cloud Director Availability does not modify the stored instances.
 To maintain the configured maximum number of stored instances per replication, you can delete a stored instance permanently.
 Optionally, you can also manually delete rotated instances but VMware Cloud Director Availability rotates them and this procedure is not necessary.

-- Verify that VMware Cloud Director Availability 4.0 is deployed in the site.
+- Verify that VMware Cloud Director Availability 4.0 or later is deployed in the site.